shivam-aarya/CogGym/README.md

-# CogGym - Research Study Platform
+# CogGym - AI Meets Cognitive Science

-A modern, anonymous research study platform for conducting user research.
+A large-scale, collaborative platform where artificial intelligence meets cognitive science.
+Our mission is to provide a unified benchmark for comparing human and machine intelligence, built from the most robust and insightful experiments in the history of cognitive science.
+We partner with leading research labs to curate and standardize hundreds of their foundational studies into a living, interactive library.

 Built with Next.js, TypeScript, and PostgreSQL.

 ## Features